wiseprep/GettingandCleaningData/CodeBook.md

 ## Code Book

-This code book will describe the data used in this project, as well as the processing required to create the resulting tidy data set.
+This code book describes the data used in this project, as well as the processes required to create the resulting tidy data set.

 ### Overview

-30 volunteers performed 6 different activities while wearing a smartphone.
-The smartphone captured various data about their movements.
+Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 ### Explanation of each file